NBA Academy

 Josh Giddey, the first NBA Academy player selected in the NBA draft, playing against the Joventut de Badalona.

 The NBA Academy is a basketball development initiative created by the National Basketball Association (NBA) that develops top international high school-age prospects.
-The program includes academies across India, Australia (known as the Global Academy), Mexico (known as the NBA Academy Latin America), and Senegal (known as the NBA Academy Africa) for top prospects from their respective countries and continents.
+The program includes academies across India, Australia (known as the Global Academy via the BA Centre of Excellence), Mexico (known as the NBA Academy Latin America), and Senegal (known as the NBA Academy Africa) for top prospects from their respective countries and continents.

 The program provides player development in addition to education, housing, and mentorship.

 History

 The NBA Academy was launched in 2016 to provide a comprehensive development pathway for young elite athletes in their home regions.
 NBA academies recruit talent through their Jr. NBA programs, which are located in over 75 countries.

 The NBA began by partnering with three government-operated camps in China that same year to help develop young Chinese players for professional basketball.
 In 2017, the league launched academies in India, Australia, and Africa.
 In 2018, the NBA opened an academy in Mexico City.

 The NBA formerly had a location in Xinjiang, China, but it was closed in June 2019 due to multiple controversies.

 As of May 2020, more than 25 NBA Academy graduates committed to NCAA Division I schools.
 Josh Giddey became the first NBA Academy Graduate selected in the NBA draft in 2021.
 He was selected with the sixth overall pick by the Oklahoma City Thunder.